Fleetwood Mac: 2014–present: Buckingham's departure, death of Christine McVie

-In August 2016, Fleetwood said that the band had recorded a large amount of music, but virtually none of it featured Nicks.
-Buckingham and Christine McVie, however, had contributed many songs to the new project.
-Nicks explained her reluctance to record another album with Fleetwood Mac, explaining that she didn't want to spend a year recording an album with her arguing bandmates and then have to tour with them.
+In August 2016, Fleetwood said the band had recorded a large amount of material, although little of it featured Nicks; he added that Buckingham and Christine McVie had provided many songs for the project.
+Nicks later said she was reluctant to commit to an extended recording period with the group followed by a major tour cycle.

-On 9 June 2017, Buckingham and Christine McVie released a new album, titled Lindsey Buckingham/Christine McVie, which included contributions from Mick Fleetwood and John McVie.
-The album was preceded by the single "In My World".
-A 38-date tour to support the album began on 21 June and concluded 16 November.
-Fleetwood Mac also planned to embark on another tour in 2018.
-The band headlined the second night of the Classic West concert on 16 July 2017 at Dodger Stadium in Los Angeles, and the second night of the Classic East concert at New York City's Citi Field on 30 July 2017.
+On 9 June 2017, Buckingham and McVie released the collaborative album Lindsey Buckingham/Christine McVie, which included contributions from Fleetwood and John McVie.
+A 38-date tour in support of the album ran from 21 June to 16 November 2017.
+During the same period, Fleetwood Mac headlined the second nights of the Classic West concert (16 July 2017, Dodger Stadium) and the Classic East concert (30 July 2017, Citi Field).
+Plans for further touring in 2018 were reported, including suggestions from some sources that it could be framed as a farewell run.